Sandstone Characteristics

 Wayne: you are asking for a lot of information, but have not identified

 the particular sandstone you are planning on using.
-As with most types of
+As with most types

 needs to consider the bedding direction when the stone is laid.
-Stone laid
+Stone

-can be the result.
-The key here is to look at some older buildings in your
+amount of spalling can be the result.
+The key here is to look at some

-area that have the stone you are considering, (assuming you are considering
+older buildings in your area that have the stone you are considering,

-a local stone), and see how the stone looks after years of exposure.
-If
+(assuming you are considering a local stone), and see how the stone

-you are planning to import the stone, then get some representative samples,
+looks after years of exposure.
+If you are planning to import the stone,

-and have your mason evaluate it.
+it.
 Good Luck, JVC, USA |

-| Q 2249: Do you think that very
+Q 2249: Do you think

-hard, dense calcareous sandstone
+that very hard, dense calcareous sandstone

 would cleave well to form building stone?
 Thanks .Smith, July 17,